 Who I am.

-I am an author who also works in technical publishing for a non-profit.
+I am an author who also works in marketing and technical publishing for a non-profit.
 I am a former educational professional, having taught at both the middle school and collegiate levels for almost a decade.
 I have a Bachelor's of Arts in English with a writing minor from Kent State University and a Master's of Education from Baldwin Wallace University.

 One of my childhood dreams was to be a published author.
 I partipated in NaNoWriMo 2013 with my 8th grade students and watched my dream come true.
 What resulted from a month long of daily writing was a 91,000 word novel!
 After student approval, I self-published my first book, The Prophecy: The Lucia Chronicles Book 1, in January 2014, using Amazon's Print on Demand publishing service: CreateSpace.

-Besides writing, I enjoy yoga, reading, traveling, taking my dog for hikes, making candles for my shop The Bookish Flame, and watching Doctor Who.
+Besides writing, I enjoy yoga, reading, crafting, taking my dog for hikes, making candles for my shop The Bookish Flame, and watching Doctor Who.
 I have lived my entire life in the Cleveland, Ohio area.

 I primarily write YA in the science-fiction/fantasy genre, but I have also been known to write and illustrate children's picture books, or whatever strikes my fancy.
 I conduct programs and workshops about my books and the writing process.
 I also vlog about book sub box unboxings, YA and MG book reviews, NaNoWriMo and fun, random things like Comic Con.